ownport/kvlite/docs/api.md

     if collection does not exist kvlite will try to create it

-    in case of successful opening or creation new collection return Collection object

-    serializer: the class or module to serialize msgs with, must have methods or functions named ``dumps`` and ``loads``, cPickleSerializer is the default,
+    serializer: cPickleSerializer is the default,

-    returns MysqlCollection or SqliteCollection object
+    returns MysqlCollection or SqliteCollection object in case of successful opening or creation new collection

 - **remove(uri)**